Jlawlzz/litebot/README.md

 ##What:

 - Litebot is a chatbot framework that currently supports the Facebook Messenger platform. (keep an eye out for expanded platform support in the near future!)
-- Litebot favors rapid development in the beginning of the dev cycle, deeper features can be built out via modular scripts as the needs arise ([Raheem.ia](Raheem.ai) is built on top of the Litebot framework).
+- Litebot favors rapid development in the beginning of the dev cycle, deeper features can be built out via modular scripts as needs arise ([Raheem.ia](Raheem.ai) is built on top of the Litebot framework).

 ##Setup: